The cuda::synchronous_resource

 With std::pmr::memory_resource there is no way to tell whether a memory resource can utilize stream-ordered allocations.
 Even if the application knows it can, there is no way to properly tell the memory resource to use stream-ordered allocation.
 Ideally, this should not be something discovered through an assert at run time, but should be checked by the compiler.

-The cuda::mr::resource
+The cuda::mr::synchronous_resource

 concept provides basic type checks to ensure that a given memory resource provides the

-expected allocate
+expected allocate_sync

 interface and is also equality comparable, which covers the whole API surface of